heeplr/document-dl/README.md

+Command line program to download documents web portals.

-Plugin based command-line utility to download documents (invoices, notifications, ...) from various web portals.
+Use specific plugins to download all kind of documents (invoices, notifications, ...) or write your own scraping plugin.

 # Dependencies